The Equity-Based Preservation Plan has been adopted! Read the plan in English or Spanish (PDF).

-The plan was created by a community working group and will be considered by City Council for adoption in fall 2024.
-It has already been recognized with a Public Outreach/Advocacy Award from the National Alliance of Preservation Commissions (NAPC).
+The plan replaces Austin’s 1981 historic preservation plan with an inclusive, community-oriented process and outcome.
+It was created by a community working group and adopted by City Council on November 21, 2024.
+The plan has been nationally recognized with a Public Outreach/Advocacy Award from the National Alliance of Preservation Commissions (NAPC).

 Vision for preservation